 That’s it!
 Easy.

-Again, we’re excited for the new year, and we hope you are, too.
-If you have any burning questions (the kind that keep you awake at night or inspire nightmares), absolutely reach out to us.
+Again, we’re excited about the new year, and we hope you are, too.
+If you have any burning questions , absolutely reach out to us.
 But, really, most concerns we’ll be able to work with during our first days together.
 For example, homerooms.
 Don’t worry, we’ll steer students in the right direction as they enter the building on Day 1.
 Class schedule?
 Yep, we’ll take care of that on the first day, too.
 No need to consternate unnecessarily.

-Enjoy the rest of your summers.
+Enjoy the rest of your summer.
 We look forward to the fall!